 Free Introductory Microsoft Office Course Online

 Noble Desktop offers free classes if you don’t feel ready to handle a fully loaded Microsoft Office training course.
 This includes a free online Excel course and a free online PowerPoint Presentation Design seminar.
-The Excel class offers advice on techniques for helping users save time using the spreadsheet application for day-to-day work, school, or home activities.
-The PowerPoint class provides help for creating appealing presentations.
+The Excel class offers advice on techniques to help users save time using the spreadsheet application for day-to-day work, school, or home activities.
+The PowerPoint class provides help with creating appealing presentations.

 You can also find other education providers that offer free online Microsoft Office training.
-Udemy offers a group of Microsoft Office courses that fit whatever an individual is looking for regarding basic lessons for a variety of Office desktop software applications.
-Coursera trains students in Office features and interfaces that include how to perform basic tasks for Word, PowerPoint, or Excel.
+Udemy offers a collection of Microsoft Office courses that suit a wide range of needs for basic lessons in various Office desktop software applications.
+Coursera trains students in Office features and interfaces, including how to perform basic tasks in Word, PowerPoint, and Excel.

-You can also find a basic introduction to Microsoft Office applications through online training with video tutorials from YouTube channels or other video outlets.
+You can also find an introduction to basic Microsoft Office applications through online training with video tutorials from YouTube channels or other video platforms.

 Read more about free Microsoft Office videos and online tutorials.